 Our standard Exterior House Wash is from the outside gutters to the ground level including exterior walls, gutters/spouting, downpipes, eaves/soffits, entrance alcoves and joinery.
 It does NOT include the roof or any attached raw (unpainted) timber decks.
 All of these areas can be cleaned but are priced separately.

 Will water blasting damage my paint?

-Each water blast rig has been purpose built/modified in our factory and amongst other modifications had special wide nozzles fitted to the end of the wands which enables water to cascade into a soft fan shape.
+Each Pressure Washer rig has been purpose built/modified in our factory and amongst other modifications had special wide nozzles fitted to the end of the wands which enables water to cascade into a soft fan shape.
 It's gentle enough to run your hand in front of the wand.
 We clean Historically Protected homes in some of Auckland's older suburbs like Remuera, Parnell, Ponsonby and Onehunga annually to keep them in pristine condition.
 Imagine what we can do with your home!

 Will the cleaning products affect my plants, pets or me?

 No, not at the dilution ratio we use.
 The salt based cleaning product we use is also put into our drinking water in the dams to reduce algae (you and I both drink it already).
 The product turns back to salt after about 8 hours in the sunlight.
 We promise to leave your plants in the same lovely condition we find them in.

 We have clients whose homes are on the Epsom, Albany and Parnell garden trails and we clean their homes annually.
 FYI These garden trails are where garden enthusiasts visit large and beautiful gardens via tour bus each spring.